awdeorio/mailmerge/README.md

 ```

 ### Send first email
-We're being extra careful in this example to avoid sending spam, so next we'll send one **real** email message.
+We're being extra careful in this example to avoid sending spam, so next we'll send *only one real email*.
 Recall that you added yourself as the first email recipient.
 ```
-mailmerge --no-dry-run --limit 1
+$ mailmerge --no-dry-run --limit 1
 >>> message 0
-TO: email1@domain1.com
+TO: myself@mydomain.com
 SUBJECT: Testing mailmerge
 FROM: My Self <myself@mydomain.com>

-Hi, Alice,
+Hi, Myself,

 Your number is 17.